 That’s the theme that carried throughout Larsen’s comments: lawmakers and regulatory authorities must move quickly in order to ensure that the regulatory framework in the U.S. supports growth and innvoation in the drone industry.

-Larson praised the publication of “two long awaited UAS rules” – Remote ID and Operations Over People – saying that advanced drone use could only be possible with reliable Remote ID systems in place.
-Rep. Larson also cited the BEYOND program as a means of addressing the remaining problems of drone integration.
+Larsen praised the publication of “two long awaited UAS rules” – Remote ID and Operations Over People – saying that advanced drone use could only be possible with reliable Remote ID systems in place.
+Rep. Larsen also cited the BEYOND program as a means of addressing the remaining problems of drone integration.

-Larson said, however, that the FAA must leverage the progress made to enable more complex drone operations, and must “move swiftly” on unmanned traffic management (UTM) implementation and testing.
-Congress, Larson stated, will maintain a “forward-looking agenda to ensure that the U.S. remains a global leader – to ensure that we continue to push forward on drone integration.”
+Larsen said, however, that the FAA must leverage the progress made to enable more complex drone operations, and must “move swiftly” on unmanned traffic management (UTM) implementation and testing.
+Congress, Larsen stated, will maintain a “forward-looking agenda to ensure that the U.S. remains a global leader – to ensure that we continue to push forward on drone integration.”

 “We’re a Long Way from Drone Integration.”

 Jay Merkle (FAA) and Brian Wynne (AUVSI), commenting on Rep. Larsen’s speech, agreed with his statement that the U.S. has a long way to go before fully integrating drones into the airspace.
 Merkle said that the FAA is working towards performance-based, tech agnostic rules that encourage innovation.
 The FAA’s approach is based around the question of “what’s possible,” Merkle said, and they are continuing to work on how to allow “increasingly more complex operations.”